-During the period of December 1, 2011 to November 1, 2012, the Commissioner of Education issued Administrative Complaints immediately suspending the eligibility of five private schools for failure to maintain an approved physical location.
+During the period of December 1, 2012, to November 1, 2013, the Commissioner of Education issued Administrative Complaints immediately suspending the eligibility of three private schools for failure to maintain an approved physical location.
 Reasons for suspension included failure to provide sufficient health inspection documentation or fire inspection documentation, and schools that had changed locations without updating documentation.
-Three schools provided the necessary documentation to continue participation in scholarship programs and two schools remain suspended from program participation until satisfactory documentation is obtained and submitted to the Department, or appeals processes have been concluded.
+All three schools provided the necessary documentation to continue participation in the scholarship programs, and their suspensions were rescinded.